 Be wary during your trip

-Despite the fact that most Indians are friendly people, it is not recommended to assume that everyone is of good will.
+Despite the fact that most Indians are friendly people, it is not recommended to assume that everyone has good intentions.
 Try to travel in groups of at least two people as much as possible, and be wary when you are approached with exaggerated kindness by a stranger.
 Assume you are paying (way) too much if you do not haggle.
 Never give money to beggars; although this seems inhumane, it is strongly discouraged by the government of India as well as human rights organisations.
-Often, beggars are forced to give up their gathered gifts to organised criminal gangs.
+Beggars are often forced to give up their gathered gifts to organised criminal gangs.
 If you do want to give something because a beggar evokes sympathy, give food or water.
 It can occur that this is not accepted, which confirms that the beggars are not begging for their own sake.
 Also be wary of water; only drink from bottles that are sealed and open with a click.
 There are many Indians that try to earn a little extra by filling empty bottles with polluted water and selling them as mineral water.

 Relationships in public

 In India, it is not considered polite to walk the streets scantily dressed, or to walk inside of houses with your shoes on.
 Outside of the beach resort Goa, it is therefore strongly recommended avoiding wearing very short trousers/skirts (especially for women).
 Showing affection in public is also a sensitive subject.
 Even though it is perfectly normal to walk in the streets hand in hand, even for family and friends, making it obvious that a man and a woman are in a relationship is not common.
 Do not assume during your trip that men walking hand in hand are gay; this is purely a sign of friendship.
 The LGBT-community might be gaining ground, but showing relationships in public (regardless of the sexual orientation) is not common.
 Keep this in mind during your trip through India.

 Coriander instead of steak for an entire trip